 - Every animal will receive a permanent, green tattoo on their abdomen.
 This line is a universal sign showing the animal has been spayed or neutered.

 - If there are any questions or concerns regarding surgery, please contact the Pet Refuge ABC Clinic.
-If it is an after hours emergency, please refer to your paperwork for the emergency on-call veterinarian phone number.
+If it is an after hours emergency, please call the Animal Emergency Clinic on Grape Road.